Looking after your mental health

-It can be difficult to keep positive mental health while you are staying at home.
-It’s okay to feel bored, frustrated or lonely, and to be low, worried, anxious, concerned about your finances, your health and those close to you.
-But it is important that we all stay at home to protect ourselves and others.
+It can be difficult to keep positive mental health while everything around you is uncertain and different.
+It is okay to be frustrated or lonely, or to be low, worried, anxious, concerned about your finances, your health and those close to you.

-You can still garden, if you have your own outside space, and there are lots of websites where you can find a routine for your fitness level.
-There are some suggestions on the Sport England website for things you could try in your home or garden.
-You can go out for a walk, run, or cycle ride from your home, unless you are in isolation.
-Looking after your physical health will help your mental health – try to eat healthily, drink enough water and exercise.
+Exercise is important too, there are some suggestions on the Sport England website for things you can try at home or in the garden.
+Try to eat healthily, drink enough water and exercise.
 Avoid smoking or drugs and try not to drink too much alcohol.

-If you are currently receiving any treatment and support for physical or mental health problems, can you continue to access these online?
-And keep taking any medication.
+You should be able to continue any treatment or support for physical or mental health problems, and keep taking any medication.

 Mental health wellbeing resources

 Talking about any worries you have is important.
 If you don’t have anyone you know that you can talk to, there are charity websites and phone lines that you can contact.
 You can text 'Kent' to 85258 at any time to access confidential advice and help from Shout, a national mental health charity.